mimiro-io/mssql-datalayer/README.md

 `referenceTemplate` is used to create the URI to the external Entity.

-`ignoreColumn` sometimes you don't want to include the column as it is sensisite, or contains rubbish, and this ignores it.
+`ignoreColumn` sometimes you don't want to include the column as it is sensitive, or contains rubbish, and this ignores it.

 ## Running